 You will need to wear a sling for the first 6 weeks after surgery.
 You may want to wear the sling for extra support or protection after that.
-Some people also wear a shoulder immobilizer to keep the joint in place.
+You may also wear a shoulder immobilizer to keep the joint in place.

 Rest your shoulder on a rolled up towel or small pillow when lying down.
 This helps prevent damage to your shoulder from the stretching of the muscles or tendons.
-You will need to keep doing this for 6-8 weeks after your surgery, even when wearing a sling.
+You will need to keep doing this for 6 to 8 weeks after your surgery, even when wearing a sling.

-Your doctor or physical therapist may teach you pendulum exercises to do at home for 4-6 weeks.
+Your surgeon or physical therapist may teach you pendulum exercises to do at home for 4 to 6 weeks.
 To do these exercises:

-Your doctor or physical therapist will also teach you safe ways to move your arm and shoulder.
+Your surgeon or physical therapist will also teach you safe ways to move your arm and shoulder:

 Activities and movements you should try to avoid are:

-Wear the sling all the time unless your doctor says you do not have to.
+Wear the sling all the time unless your surgeon says you do not have to.

-After 4-6 weeks, your doctor or physical therapist will show you other exercises to stretch your shoulder and gain more movement in your joint.
+After 4 to 6 weeks, your surgeon or physical therapist will show you other exercises to stretch your shoulder and gain more movement in your joint.

 Returning to sports and other activities

 Always think about how to safely use your shoulder before you move or start an activity.
-To protect your new shoulder:
+To protect your new shoulder avoid:

-You will probably not be able to drive for at least 4-6 weeks after surgery.
+You will probably not be able to drive for at least 4 to 6 weeks after surgery.
 You should not drive when you are taking narcotics.
-Your doctor or physical therapist will tell you when driving is okay.
+Your surgeon or physical therapist will tell you when driving is ok.